zeljkoobrenovic/grounded-architecture/_posts/2022-07-05-communication.md

 * **Question**: How do we resolve this performance issue?

 **Key Point**:
 * The performance issue is serious and will not disappear by itself.
 We need to take proactive steps to resolve it.
-We must thoroughly analyze, optimize queries, and reindex the database.
+We must thoroughly analyze, optimize queries, and likely reindex the database.

 **Supporting Points**:
 * The performance issue is due to inefficient database query optimization.
 * We will diagnose the problem, pinpoint inefficient queries and indexing issues, implement optimizations, and continuously monitor performance to ensure improvement.

-#### Example 6: **To B, or Not to B**
+#### Example 4: **To B, or Not to B**

 **Scenario**: Deciding between two software development frameworks.